 For instance, suppose you want to uninstall VMWare from your Mac.
 Unfortunately, removing the VMWare app from the Applications folder will not remove all the virtual machines or support files.
 In these times, you need a new way.

-We recommend using the Application Remover utility of App Cleaner & Uninstaller.
+We recommend using the Application Remover utility of App Cleaner & Uninstaller from Nektony.
 This utility can help remove all aspects of an application from your computer.
 That is, this app will uninstall applications and remove hidden files from the system.
 So, you do not have to worry about leftover files taking up Mac space or resources.
 To do it,

 - Open App Cleaner & Uninstaller and navigate to the Applications section